faqs / green & social bonds

 who’s choosing kestrel?

 Kestrel has worked with state and local governments, non-profits and corporate entities in a wide variety of sectors across the US and Europe.
-We are the market leaders for Second Party Opinions in US Public Finance, but we work across the globe with diverse organizations.
+We are the market leaders for Second Party Opinions in US Public Finance, but we work across the globe.

 Our Clients